 Overnight stops in Mousehole on the South West Coast Path

 Newlyn was Cornwall’s first artist’s colony and the Newlyn Art Gallery is on the coast path and costs nothing.
-If you don’t want to see the latest pioneering local art then the Pilchard Works houses a fishing museum dedicated to this most important of Cornish Fish.
 Better still wander past what’s left of the small medieval quay beside the new fishing fleets harbour with its nets, boats, and boxes of fish.
 Newlyn is Cornwall’s, indeed England’s busiest fishing port pause here and see the variety of catch brought in every day.
 Back on the walkway it’s not far to Battery rocks and the Art Deco swimming pool which announce your arrival in Penzance and unless you are heading on round the bay to St Michaels Mount and the inland path back to St Ives you end your coastal journey in the sheltered and hospitable town of Penzance.

 Overnight stops in Penzance on the South West Coast Path